 Although there are some principles behind agile methodology that you’ll need to enlist in your business, you don’t need to go it alone.
 Here are some great tools that you can use to help you on your way.

-We have also put together a buying guide with reviews of what we determined to be the top eight CRM software solutions available today.
+We have also put together a buying guide with reviews of what we determined to be the top 10 CRM software solutions available today.
 You can see all eight reviews and use that and the methodology we used to choose the best CRM for you.

-Hubspot is a household name in the business world and is particularly well-known for its free CRM software.
+HubSpot is a household name in the business world and is particularly well-known for its free CRM software.
 They also have one of the best blogs for content related to sales, marketing, and services.
-In a nutshell, Hubspot can meet all your business needs.
+In a nutshell, HubSpot can meet all your business needs.

-With Hubspot on your side, implementing an agile approach to CRM will be a breeze.
+With HubSpot on your side, implementing an agile approach to CRM will be a breeze.
 You’ll have the tools to capture every customer opportunity that comes your way, build and nurture customer relationships, and give your team the tools to successfully manage relationships moving forward.

 Another global business leader, Zoho has a tool to suit just about any of your business needs.
 Zoho CRM is a great solution for larger organizations that have ongoing, in-depth business requirements.